-The Woodlawn Cemetery was the site of the first memorial day service in Illinois and perhaps in the country, to honor those who had died in the Civil War, which took place in Woodlawn Cemetery on April 29, 1866.
+The Woodlawn Cemetery was the site of the first memorial day service in Illinois and perhaps in the country to honor those who had died in the Civil War, which took place in Woodlawn Cemetery on April 29, 1866.
 Civil War Hero General John A. Logan gave the commemorative address.
-Designated in 1994, the City currently maintains the Cemetery, and Memorial Day services are observed each year at the site.
+Designated in 1994, the City maintains the Cemetery, and Memorial Day services are observed yearly at the site.

 SIUC Old Campus, Altgeld Hall, 1896

 Originally the science building, it is the oldest surviving building on campus.
-Designed in the Gothic revival style with yellow brick and gray rock-faced limestone.
-The octagonal four-story tower and crenelated turret and parapet were popular devices on educational buildings of the period.
+They were designed in the Gothic revival style with yellow brick and gray rock-faced limestone.
+The octagonal four-story tower and crenelated turret and parapet were popular devices in educational buildings of the period.
 The pointed arches and trefoil patterns are typical of the Gothic Revival.
 The building is now the home of the Music Department.

 SIUC Old Campus, Wheeler Hall, 1903

 This Romanesque-style red brick and rock-faced sandstone building was originally the University library.
 Reminiscent of the Richardson Romanesque style, with its round-arched windows, it was intended to harmonize with the second Old Main, which burned in 1969.

 The Old Railroad Passenger Depot, 111 South Illinois Avenue, was built in 1903 by the Illinois Central Railroad.
 The City of Carbondale restored the exterior in 1992 and the interior in 1996.

 The Town Square Pavilion, reconstructed in 1992 using the hand-hewn beams from the original freight and passenger depot, was built in 1854 by the City's founder, Daniel Harmon Brush.
 It was the site of a large public celebration on the Fourth of July, 1854, when the first train came to Carbondale.